-The Administration on Aging is a federal agency dedicated to policy development, planning, and the delivery of supportive home and community-based services to elders and care givers.
-This agency provides critical information, assistance and programs that protect the rights of vulnerable, at risk older individuals, through the national aging network.
-The administration does not have oversight responsibility for APS.
+The Administration on Aging is a federal agency dedicated to policy development, planning, and the delivery of supportive home and community-based services to elders and caregivers.
+This agency provides critical information, assistance and programs that protect the rights of vulnerable, at-risk older individuals, through the national aging network.
+The administration does not have oversight responsibility for APS.5

 All calls to APS are confidential.
-The APS screens calls for seriousness and decides if the situation is a possible violation of state elder abuse laws.
-If so the APS assigns a caseworker to conduct an investigation, usually within 24 hours if it is an emergency.
+The APS screens calls for seriousness and decide if the situation is a possible violation of state elder abuse laws.
+If so, the APS assigns a caseworker to conduct an investigation, usually within 24 hours if it is an emergency.
 Crisis intervention services are utilized as warranted.
-If it is not an emergency the APS agencies work with other community agencies to obtain social and health services that the older person needs.
+If it is not an emergency, the APS agencies work with other community agencies to obtain social and health services that the older person needs.